11 Tips on Making And Selling WordPress Themes

 In the demo version, don’t forget to keep the options to change the color preference and multi-layout options along with different designs.

 Back in the days, people preferred to use desktops to palmtops to check their email or buy something from a website.

 But in recent days, it is becoming more and more common that people are using palmtops or smartphones more than desktops.
-This indicates us to concentrate more on cross-device compatibility of themes.
+This indicates we concentrate more on the cross-device compatibility of themes.